 In this episode, a local appraiser in the Nashville area visited Gallery 63 in Atlanta to assess a collection of Civil War papers.
-It seems that the author of these letters, Capt.
-Alva C. Trueblood (How's that for a compelling Civil War name?), was in the process of chronicling his experiences in the Civil War as the events of the war unfolded before his very eyes.
-Included in his collection of papers is a manuscript, a pair of journals, and a letter mentioning John Wilkes Boothe years before he assassinated President Abraham Lincoln in Ford's Theatre.
-It is an amazing chronicle of the Civil War from the perspective of a Union officer in the thick of battle, yet this officer's descendants see more value in opening a chili restaurant with the proceeds of their auction than preserving their ancestor's Civil War heritage.
+The author of these letters, Capt.
+Alva C. Trueblood (How's that for a compelling Civil War name?), chronicled his experiences in the Civil War as events unfolded before his eyes.
+A manuscript, a pair of journals, and a letter mentioning John Wilkes Boothe years before he assassinated President Abraham Lincoln in Ford's Theatre are among the most fascinating items in this collection.
+It is an amazing chronicle of the Civil War from the perspective of a Union officer in the thick of battle, yet this officer's descendants see more value in opening a chili restaurant with the proceeds of their auction than maintaining the integrity of their ancestor's Civil War collection.

 |Capt.
 Alva C. Trueblood.
 A man of honor|